USDA-FSA/fsa-design-system/guides/applications/buttons.md

 ___

-<a href="#" class="dut-button-demo__cancel-link">Cancel</a> vs. <button class="fsa-btn fsa-btn--alt" type="button">Cancel</button>
+<button class="fsa-btn fsa-btn--flat" type="button">Cancel</button> vs. <button class="fsa-btn fsa-btn--alt" type="button">Cancel</button>

-In general, all FSA applications should use the link style for a Cancel button.
+In general, all FSA applications should use the Flat style for a Cancel button.
 A Cancel button should utilize the Alt button style within a modal or popup window and the User needs to Cancel the action being performed.

 ___